-Immagine testata web carracci
+Immagine testata web

 La Pinacoteca Nazionale di Bologna nasce nel 1808 come quadreria dell’Accademia di Belle Arti, l’istituto d’istruzione sorto dalle ceneri della settecentesca Accademia Clementina.
 L’antico nucleo, proveniente dall’Istituto delle Scienze, fu in seguito arricchito dalla straordinaria raccolta di quasi mille dipinti frutto delle soppressioni di chiese e conventi compiute dopo l’ingresso delle truppe napoleoniche a Bologna, tra il 1797 e il 1810, e nuovamente a seguito delle soppressioni del 1866 attuate dal nuovo stato italiano.